qorqud/a-b-testing/README.md

 so they are highly extendable.
 Content team should be able to create variations without engineering support only using UI.

+## Usage
+1. Install dependencies: `npm install`
+2. Build the app: `npm run build`
+3. Start the app: `npm run start`

+After these steps the app will start to run on http://localhost:1234

 ## A/B testing process
 Each user is assigned with a unique ID on app load and this ID is stored in the cookies for later use.